nipy/heudiconv/paper.md

 ### ReproIn heuristic

-ReproIn heuristic was initially developed at Dartmouth Brain Imaging Center (DBIC) to maximally automate data conversion to BIDS for *any* neuroimaging study at the center.
+The ReproIn heuristic was initially developed at the Dartmouth Brain Imaging Center (DBIC) to automate data conversion into BIDS for any neuroimaging study performed using the center's facilities.
-The principle behind ReproIn is minimization of overall time effort by investing only negligible time at the beginning to organize and name of the MRI programs on the scanner in agreement with ReproIn specification.
-As a result, later transmitted as DICOMs data could *in principle* be fully automatically placed into corresponding study datasets and fully automatically converted.
+The core principle behind ReproIn is the reduction of operator interaction requirements by ensuring that reference MRI sequences on the instrumentation are named in such a way that upon usage in any experimental protocol they will encode the information required for fully automatic conversion and repositing of the resulting data.

 It is *in principle* fully automat ....
 KIDS ...!!!

 # Acknowledgements